emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/run_wf_8.png" alt="run_wf_8" width="700"/>

-Once the workflows is finished we would see a window like this one, were all the datasets on the history are in green finished.
+Once the workflow is finished, we will see a window like this one, were all the datasets on the history are in green finished.
 Also, you can select the input and output dropdowns to see what has been run.

 <img src="images/run_wf_9.png" alt="run_wf_9" width="700"/>

-Also Galaxy allows you to download a report in PDF that looks like this:
+Galaxy also allows you to download a report in PDF format that looks like this:

 <img src="images/run_wf_report.png" alt="run_wf_report" width="700"/>